Vicevini/vicevini/README.md

 - **💻 Work**

-  - 👨🏻‍💻 Currently building applications for clients using Angular, Flutter and WordPress.
+  - 👨🏻‍💻 Currently building applications for clients using React, Node and WordPress.

 - **🙋‍♂️ Personal**

   - I'm an <a target="_blank" href="https://www.16personalities.com/enfj-personality">ENJA-A</a>
-  - I can speak Portuguese/English/Spanish and I am currently looking to learn French
+  - I can speak Portuguese/English/Spanish and I am currently looking to improve each one.

 ### 📫 Want To Reach Out?